Geek8080/Mini-Projects/README.md

 # Mini-Projects
-Mini fun projects in java
+Mini fun projects in java by prashant

 The repository contains mini games and one other small project.They are as follows: